ayoayco/blog/_posts/2019-10-14-forcing-javascript-dom-types.md

 Whoa, quite a lot, right?

-For more info, you chan start with the `HTMLELement` Documentation [found here](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) then read up on specific APIs from there.
+For more info, you start with the `HTMLELement` Documentation [found here](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) then read up on specific APIs from there.